 Why Choose Gynecologist Kingsville Texas?

-Dr. E. Stanton Shoemaker, MD is an experienced Obstetrician and Gynecologist based in Corpus Christi TX, Beeville TX and Kingsville TX, providing extensive services in obstetrics, gynecology and laparoscopic surgery including da Vinci robotic surgery, incontinence treatment, prolapse treatment, prolapsed colon treatment, prolapsed uterus treatment, urinary incontinence surgery.
-Returning patients confidently choose Dr. Shoemaker again for their obstetrics and gynaecology needs, as they have experienced and value his service, style of care and reassuring nature.
+Dr. E. Stanton Shoemaker, MD is an experienced Obstetrician and Gynecologist based in Corpus Christi TX, Beeville TX and Kingsville TX, providing extensive services in obstetrics, gynecology and laparoscopic surgery including da Vinci robotic surgery, incontinence treatment, prolapse treatment, vaginal rejuvenation, hormone replacement therapy, prolapsed colon treatment, prolapsed uterus treatment, urinary incontinence surgery.
+Returning patients confidently choose Dr. Shoemaker again for their obstetrics and gynecology needs, as they have experienced and value his service, style of care and reassuring nature.
 Dr. Shoemaker understands the desire of every patient to have complete confidence in their doctor – someone caring and understanding, and highly experienced in the latest research and techniques.